akbhinge/A-Comparative-Study-on-Data-Mining-Tools/README.md

 - Include implementation of more data mining tools in the case study/web interface.
 - Include complex examples in the comparative study
 - Create a new tab consisting of frequently asked questions to the comparative study based on the feedback from the students and online research
+- Use CSS preprocessors to make the code efficient and more manageable

 --